openandroidinstaller-dev/openandroidinstaller/README.md

 ## Run OpenAndroidInstaller for development

-Currently development is only supported on Ubunut Linux.
+Currently development is only supported on Ubuntu Linux.
 MacOS should also work fine.

 1. Clone the main branch of this repository
 2. Run `make install` to install poetry to manage python and install the requirend dependencies like adb, fastboot and heimdall.